xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Table 2.2 Rx packages (obsoleted)

-Most of the time, you’ll add the System.Reactive package to your project because it contains the types that are most used.
-When you’re writing to a specific platform or technology, you’ll add the complementary package.
+Most of the time, you'll add the `System.Reactive` package to your project because it contains the types that are most used.
+When you're writing to a specific platform or technology, you'll add the complementary package.

 ### 2.2.2 Installing from NuGet